What are performance review phrases and when can you use them?

 - “Cannot meet project deadlines.”

-- “Struggles to fulfil goals and quotas.”
+- “Struggles to fulfill goals and quotas.”

 - “Doesn’t consistently follow directions.”